-- 4.1 This manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days. - 4.2 All directors, executives, division and department heads are tasked to ensure the thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - 4.3 An adequate number of printed copies of this Manual must be reproduced under the Supervision of the Human Resources Department, with a minimum of at least one (1) hard copy of the Manual per department.
+- a.
+This manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days. - b.
+All directors, executives, division and department heads are tasked to ensure the thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - c.
+An adequate number of printed copies of this Manual must be reproduced under the Supervision of the Human Resources Department, with a minimum of at least one (1) hard copy of the Manual per department.